 Over the centuries, San Marino maintained its independence despite numerous challenges.
 It survived attempts at conquest by various powers, including the Papal States and Napoleon's armies.
 Its mountainous location made it navigate complex political landscapes.
-The republic's constitution, dating back to 1600, is one of the earliest in the world, demonstrating its profound-rooted democratic traditions.
+The republic's constitution, dating back to 1600, is one of the earliest in the world, demonstrating its deep-rooted democratic traditions.

 Saint Marinus establishes a community on Monte Titano, forming the republic's foundation.